datatalkbv/datatalkbv.github.io/docs/eula.md

 9.4 User Responsibility: You are solely responsible for any decisions or actions taken based on AI-Generated Content.
 You agree to use your professional judgment and expertise to evaluate, verify, and appropriately apply any AI-Generated Content in your legal practice or business.

 9.5 No Attorney-Client Relationship: The use of the Service and any AI-Generated Content does not create an attorney-client relationship between you and DataTalk.
 You acknowledge that DataTalk is not providing legal advice through the Service or AI-Generated Content.

+9.6 No Training with Customer Data: DataTalk explicitly commits that it does not use any customer-provided data, documents, or content to train its AI models.
+Your data remains yours and will never be used to improve or train our AI systems.

+9.7 Data Segregation: All customer data is strictly segregated and is only used to provide the Service directly to you.
+Your data will not be shared, analyzed, or processed for any purpose other than providing you with the contracted Services.

+9.8 Model Training: DataTalk's AI models are trained exclusively on publicly available data and proprietary datasets that DataTalk has the right to use.
+Customer data is explicitly excluded from any training processes.

 ## 10. Fees and Payment